 (b) Mulitple items of Equipment hire by a Customer on the one site will only be charged for one call out fee;

-(c) The Customer is responsible at its cost for daily maintenance and care of all Equipment in its possession, including daily checking of all fluids (fuel, oil, water, battery levels etc) and general tightening of any loose nuts, bolts, belts or fittings and lubrication of all grease points.
+(c) The Customer is responsible at its cost for daily maintenance and care of all Multiple items of Equipment hire by a Customer on the one site will only be fittings and lubrication of all grease points.

 9. Breach of Hire Contract by Customer

-If the Customer breaches any clause whatsoever of this Contract and does not remedy the breach within 7 days notice of the breach, or becomes bankrupt, insolvent or ceases business then;
+If the Customer breaches any significant provision of this Contract and does not remedy the breach within a reasonable period of time (having regard to the breach), or becomes bankrupt, insolvent or ceases business then:

 9.1 Kennards shall be entitled to: